Sponsored post by Time4Learning.com

-- Cavalcade of Lights in Toronto, Canada: Toronto kicks off the holiday season by lighting their cities Nathan Phillips Square and it’s official Christmas tree with over 300,000 LED lights.
+- Cavalcade of Lights in Toronto, Canada: Toronto kicks off the holiday season by lighting its city’s Nathan Phillips Square and its official Christmas tree with over 300,000 LED lights.

 Those are some fun traditions, but there are also more traditional holiday celebrations such as Hanukkah, Kwanzaa, Chinese New Year, Diwali, and more.
 Holiday Unit Studies are nearly limitless and your children will enjoy learning about how other families celebrate this festive season.
 But it doesn’t end there — have your children read classic holiday poems and stories.
 Perhaps you could make cookies and sit with your children and read to them or have them read stories to you.
 This will most certainly put them in the holiday spirit and provide additional knowledge about the stories, poems, and the people who wrote them.

 During this festive time of the year, teach your children about supporting and giving to those who are less fortunate.
 Have them pick through their clothes, school supplies, toys, and other things that they might not want or use any longer.
 These can be donated to shelters, orphanages, foster homes, and more.
 Set aside a day and locate a few places with your children and have them do some research on the organizations that manage them.
 Other great ideas include donating canned goods to food pantries, volunteering your time at a nursing home, and delivering meals.